OpenSpace/openspace.github.io/docs/users/navigation/joysticks.md

 <img src="images/spacemouse-map.png" style="text-align:center;"/>

-The table below will give an overview of what each button or joystick on the SpaceMouse does in OpenSpace.
+The table below gives an overview of what each button or joystick on the SpaceMouse does in OpenSpace.
 The Left and Right buttons are only supported for the Compact version of the SpaceMouse.
 However, if you are using the Enterprise version you can bind some of the buttons to a regular key on the keyboard and bind actions to them, read more about this [here](basic-navigation) and [here](../../builders/profile_syntax).

 | Button or joystick | Description |
 |--------------------|-------------|